 The Small Business Regulatory Enforcement Fairness Act of 1996 (SBREFA) provides generally for congressional review of agency rules.
 A reporting requirement is triggered in instances where the Board issues a final rule as defined by Section 551 of the APA.
-The Board has submitted this interim final rule to the Office of Management and Budget for it to determine whether it is a "major rule" within the meaning of the relevant sections of SBREFA.
+The Board submitted the rule to the Office of Management and Budget.
+It determined the rule is not a "major rule" within the meaning of the relevant sections of SBREFA.